E. Walter Miles

-Elijah Walter Miles (usually published as E. Walter Miles, May 4, 1934—July 8, 2020) was an American political scientist and scholar of constitutional law.
+Elijah Walter Miles (usually published as E. Walter Miles, May 4, 1934 – July 8, 2020) was an American political scientist and scholar of constitutional law.
 He specialized in the Constitution of the United States and the judicial process.
 He spent more than 30 years at San Diego State University, where he served as head of the political science department.
 When he joined that faculty, he was the only Black professor at San Diego State University.
 The university librarian Robert Fikes, Jr. termed Miles "the Godfather of Black Faculty" at SDSU, and he was noted for his activism as well as his academic contributions.

 Early life and education

-Miles was born on May 4, 1934 in Hearne, Texas.
+Miles was born on May 4, 1934, in Hearne, Texas.
 He had 7 siblings.
-Miles attended Prairie View A&M University, where he graduated with a bachelor's degree in 1955.
+He graduated from Blackshear High School in 1951.
+He then attended Prairie View A&M University, where he graduated with a bachelor's degree in 1955.
 He then spent two years as an officer in the United States Army, and he served in Korea.
-After his time in Korea he attended Indiana University for graduate school, earning a master's degree in government, followed by a PhD in government which he completed in 1962.
+After his time in Korea he attended Indiana University Bloomington for graduate school, earning a master's degree in government, followed by a PhD in government which he completed in 1962.
 During his graduate studies, Miles was one of the main activists in the movement to desegregate public venues in Bloomington, Indiana.